PyGithub/PyGithub/ReadMe.md

 Projects using PyGithub
 =======================

-([open an issue](https://github.com/jacquev6/PyGithub/issues) if you want to be listed here, I'll be glad to add your project)
+([Open an issue](https://github.com/jacquev6/PyGithub/issues) if you want to be listed here, I'll be glad to add your project)

 * [Tratihubis](http://pypi.python.org/pypi/tratihubis/) converts Trac tickets to Github issues